MatthewMH/MatthewMH/README.md

 - 👋 Hi, I’m @MatthewMH
 - 👀 I’m interested in data science, machine learning and deep learning.
 - 🌱 I’m currently learning Django to create a website that integrates Single Shot Multibox Detector with iForest algorithm.
-- 💞️ I’m looking to collaborate on many data science projects
+- 💞️ I’m looking to collaborate on many data science projects and internships.
-- 📫 How to reach me
+- 📫 Email : matthewmartianush@gmail.com

 <!---
 MatthewMH/MatthewMH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.